-I’ve made a couple of the Impossibly Easy Pies with my gluten free biscuit mix and wanted to share my observations thus far.
+I’ve made a couple of the Impossibly Easy Pies with my Easy Gluten Free Pie Crust Recipe and wanted to share my observations thus far.

 - First off, it is quite a pain in the rear to mix up 1/2 cup of biscuit mix just to make a pie.
 Go ahead and make up a big batch so that you can have pie now and biscuits on Saturday morning.

 - The Spinach Parmesan Pie is not very tasty.
 Thankfully my one year old is still accustomed to bland foods so he ended up eating 75% of the pie.

 - On the other hand, since I do want to find my abs again someday, I will not be making this buttermilk pie again anytime soon.
 I ate 100% of it.

 - I did use xanthan gum in the mix for this first round of experiments and it didn’t seem to affect the texture of the pie negatively.

 - The bottom crust is not very crust-like.
 However, it does hold together so that you can cut a piece of pie and lift it out without everything falling apart.
 I think I’m okay with this – it’s the trade-off for being able to have a quick and easy gluten free pie.

 - A thicker, more biscuit like crust formed on the sides and around the top edge of the pie.